kyleboas/tacticsjournal.com/_posts/2024/12/2024-12-11-not-taking-any-risks-is-a-risk.md

 For those that are brave, that thought that you are allowed to take risks must feel liberating because I know you have wild ideas that you want to try.

 If you are brave enough to take a risk, you have to be prepared to fail, and sometimes you will fail spectacularly.
+You learn the most when you fail because it helps focus you.

 Tyler Dibbling takes risks when he [solo dribbles up the pitch](https://youtu.be/xBu9q8Khzh0?si=W1HbgAycxqsI8KCr).